DID YOU KNOW...?

 - Entirely by coincidence, Jumbo was constructed in twenty months - the gestation period of an elephant!

-- The young Borough engineer, Charles Clegg, originally designed the water tower with a round tank.
-(This almost certainly meant that the tower itself was round, but no known original drawings survive).
+- The young Borough engineer, Charles Clegg, originally designed the water tower with a round tank (See drawing below).
 He was overruled by Henry Rawlinson, Chief Engineer of the Local Government Board, who insisted on a more traditional - and expensive - square tank of cast iron.

 - During WWII, Jumbo was used as a lookout post for enemy aircraft.
 Plans were made to set up water tanks in Colchester streets if Jumbo were bombed, but the Luftwaffe left it alone.